matloff/fasteR/README.md

 in base-R.  (R has many packages for advanced text work, such as **tm**.)

 Our example will cover reading in a file of text, and compiling a word count, i.e. calculating the number of times each word appears.
+This kind of task is at the core of many text classification algorithms.

 The file is
 [here](https://raw.githubusercontent.com/matloff/fasteR/master/data/aboutR.txt).